T-Mobile myTouch 4G: International release

 The T-Mobile myTouch 4G was released in Canada on the Mobilicity network as the "HTC Panache 4G" with the original, unmodified HTC Sense 2.1 user interface on top of Android 2.3.3 Gingerbread and with the genius key replaced with search functionality.
 The HTC Panache 4G was available for $299.99 CA on the Mobilicity web site.

 Features

 The myTouch 4G supports Wi-Fi, 3G UMTS and HSPA+, EDGE, and GPRS networks.
 The myTouch 4G is supported by T-Mobile 4G.
 The myTouch 4G also supports Wi-Fi Calling.

 Hardware

-The T-Mobile myTouch 4G runs on a 1 GHz Qualcomm Snapdragon processor with 768MB of RAM.
-It has a 5.0MP camera with auto-focus and flash that also captures 720p HD-quality video.
+The T-Mobile myTouch 4G runs on a 1 GHz Qualcomm Snapdragon processor with 768 MB of RAM.
+It has a 5.0 MP camera with auto-focus and flash that also captures 720p HD-quality video.
 It sports a front-facing video camera for video chat and video calls, has a wireless card supporting a/b/g/n connections, and a bluetooth 2.1+EDR chip.
 The myTouch 4G has a lithium-ion battery that is capable of up to 10 hours of talk time and 18 days of standby time.